Karl Ove Knausgård: 2013–2019: Essays and the Seasons Quartet

-Between 2015 and 2016, Knausgård published his Seasons Quartet, a series of four books entitled Autumn, Winter, Spring, and Summer.
-These books are also autobiographical in nature, consisting of diary excerpts, letters, and other personal materials.
-These books were released in English between 2017 and 2018.
+Between 2015 and 2016, Knausgård published his Seasons Quartet, a series of four books titled Autumn, Winter, Spring, and Summer, that like the My Struggle-series are also autobiographical in nature, consisting of diary excerpts, letters, and other personal materials.

-Knausgård has also written works devoted to the visual arts.
+Knausgård has written works devoted to the visual arts.
 He co-authored Anselm Kiefer: Transition from Cool to Warm, a book in 2018 on the German artist Anselm Kiefer with James Lawrence.
 In 2019, Knausgård published a monograph on the Norwegian artist Edvard Munch, and his interview about Munch also appeared as a highlight of the British Museum's 2019 exhibition catalogue, Edvard Munch: Love and Angst, by curator Giulia Bartrum.

 In October 2019 Knausgård became the sixth writer chosen to contribute to the Future Library project.

-Knausgård's essay collection, In the Land of the Cyclops (2018), was first published in English in January 2021.
+His essay collection In the Land of the Cyclops was published in Norwegian in 2018 and in English in January 2021.

-In its June, 2025 special anniversary issue commemorating 175 years of publishing, Harper's Magazine featured a long essay by Knausgård (referenced below) titled "The Reenchanted World: On finding mystery in the digital age."
-The magazine's editors noted on the essay's title page that it was part of a series supported by the John Templeton Foundation.

-Novel series 2020–2025
+2020–2025: Novel series

 In September 2020 Knausgård's novel Morgenstjernen ("The Morning Star"), a story about a number of peoples' everyday life in southern Norway while a mysteriously bright star appears in the sky, was published to critical acclaim in Norway.
 Danish and Swedish translations were published a few months later to great critical acclaim.

 It was sold in advance to fifteen countries.
-In 2021, the novel was listed by the New York Times as one of the notable books of the year.
+In 2021, the novel was listed by The New York Times as one of the notable books of the year.

 In 2021, Ulvene fra evighetens skog (English translation The Wolves of Eternity, 2023), a sequel to Morgenstjernen mainly set in the 1980s that portrays two estranged half-siblings in Norway and the Soviet Union, was published in Norway.
 The longest novel in the series and dealing with various philosophical questions, it prompted critical comparison to a 19th-century Russian novel.
-A third book in the series titled Det tredje riket (English translation The Third Realm, 2024) was published in 2022, followed by Nattskolen (The Night School), in 2023 and Arendal in 2024.
-A sixth novel in the series titled Jeg var lenge død was published in Norwegian on 31 October 2025.
-In a radio interview published the same day, Knausgård revealed that he is writing a seventh book in the series.
+A third book in the series titled Det tredje riket (English translation The Third Realm, 2024) was published in 2022, followed by Nattskolen (English translation The School of Night, 2026), in 2023 and Arendal in 2024.
+The sixth novel Jeg var lenge død, that outright deals with the supernatural implied in the previous novels, was published in Norwegian on 31 October 2025.
+In a radio interview published the same day, Knausgård revealed that he is writing a seventh book, which will be the final book in the series.